MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 ### Step 1: Add the required registry value to the server
-1. To enable using the default proxy add the following registry value (DWORD) `UseDefaultProxyForBackendRequests = 1` to the Connector configuration registry key located in "HKEY_LOCAL_MACHINE\Software\Microsoft\Microsoft Azure AD App Proxy Connector".
+1. To enable using the default proxy add the following registry value (DWORD) `UseDefaultProxyForBackendRequests = 1` to the Connector configuration registry key located in `HKEY_LOCAL_MACHINE\Software\Microsoft\Microsoft Azure AD App Proxy Connector`.

 ### Step 2: Configure the proxy server manually using netsh command
 1. Enable the group policy Make proxy settings per-machine.
-This is found in: Computer Configuration\Policies\Administrative Templates\Windows Components\Internet Explorer.
+This is found in: `Computer Configuration\Policies\Administrative Templates\Windows Components\Internet Explorer`.
 This needs to be set rather than having this policy set to per-user.
 2. Run `gpupdate /force` on the server or reboot the server to ensure it uses the updated group policy settings.
 3. Launch an elevated command prompt with admin rights and enter `control inetcpl.cpl`.
 4. Configure the required proxy settings.

 These settings make the connector use the same forward proxy for the communication to Azure and to the backend application.
-If the connector to Azure communication requires no forward proxy or a different forward proxy, you can set this up with modifying the file ApplicationProxyConnectorService.exe.config as described in the sections Bypass outbound proxies or Use the outbound proxy server.
+If the connector to Azure communication requires no forward proxy or a different forward proxy, you can set this up with modifying the file `ApplicationProxyConnectorService.exe.config` as described in the sections *Bypass outbound proxies* and *Use the outbound proxy server*.

 > [!NOTE]
 > There are various ways to configure the internet proxy in the operating system.
-Proxy settings configured via NETSH WINHTTP (run `NETSH WINHTTP SHOW PROXY` to verify) override the proxy settings you configured in Step 2.
+Proxy settings configured via `NETSH WINHTTP` (run `NETSH WINHTTP SHOW PROXY` to verify) override the proxy settings you configured in Step 2.

 The connector updater service will use the machine proxy as well.
-This behavior can be changed by modifying the file ApplicationProxyConnectorUpdaterService.exe.config.
+This behavior can be changed by modifying the file `ApplicationProxyConnectorUpdaterService.exe.config`.

 ## Troubleshoot connector proxy problems and service connectivity issues